MemonaKhan/Web-Assignment-JavaScript/README.md

 # Web-Assignment-JavaScript
-Contains JavaScript Assignment of Chapter 1 to Chapter 67
+Contains JavaScript Assignment of Chapter 1 to Chapter 67 complete.